 The lion perched at the top of Kirti Stambh has his rear part/portion facing the Lukshmi Villas Palace Gate.
 This lion, with its rear part facing the Palace gate, marks the Maharaja’s departure from his Kingdom and Luxurious Life.
 Also, according to the Hindu philosophy, travelling towards east is considered to be a way of achieving ‘Salvation’ or ‘Moksha’ which is again indicated by the eastward facing lion of the Kirti Stambh.

 If one examines closely, the countenance of the lion appears a bit old/aged and fatigued and it is about to get up and walk.
 The Maharaja wanted to portray himself through this ageing lion.
 There is deep philosophy behind the structure made by prominent artist Krishnarao Chavan and his associates.
 In the erstwhile Baroda State, all the buildings and structure made by Maharaja Sayajirao III , carried some philosophical meanings blended artistically by the then master craftsmen of the Baroda State.

-“All the buildings and structures made by Sayajirao in the erstwhile Baroda state carried some meaning and had philosophical touch,” Gaekwad added.
-Kirti Stambh is currently one of the busiest areas in the city as a bus deot is located just 100 metres away from it.
-It stands tall amidst the mushrooming concrete structures around it.
+The Kirti Stambh, as we see it today, is one of the busiest areas in the city as a bus depot is located within a range of 100 metres.
+It stands tall amidst the fast-developing concrete structures/buildings around it.